Why margin inspection is important and how it affects your entire production

 For larger cans, the number of inner margins may be less.
-The IS610 Plain Margin Inspector has been tested only for operation on inner margins of the sheet.
-The outer margins are more prone to vibration and fluctuation as they experience the first impact from the side-lays upon entering the cutter roller.
-The customer may still opt to install sensors on outer margins for 100% inspection on all margins, but reliable operation of the sensor is not guaranteed due to the reasons stated above.
+The IS610 Plain Margin Inspector has been tested only for operation on the inner margins of the sheet.
+The outer margins are more prone to vibration and fluctuation as they experience the first impact from the side lays upon entering the cutter roller.
+The customer may still opt to install sensors on outer margins for 100% inspection on all margins, but the reliable operation of the sensor is not guaranteed due to the reasons stated above.

 Special Features of the IS610

 The IS610 Plain Margin Inspector is an auto-learning, self-calibrating sensor with intuitive software assist for sensor alignment.
 It has an Easy Fit feature-product housing designed to fit very close to the cutter blades.
 It has a Heartbeat signal to make sure you know it’s still working.
 The IS610 works on clear lacquers and detects fingerprints.
 It has a configurable output pulse period to sync with slitter machine input timing requirements.
 It comes with a special mounting kit for easy installation and adjustment which can hold several sensors.

 Contact Innosen for more information about this product: